ubirch/ubirch-testkit/TestKit.md

 - micro SD card writer

 ### Getting started
-1. Register at the [ubirch web UI](https://console.prod.ubirch.com) and log in.
- (TODO: bootstrapping currently only deployed on dev stage -> go to https://console.dev.ubirch.com  for now)
+1. Register your device at the [ubirch web UI](https://console.prod.ubirch.com):  (TODO: bootstrapping currently only deployed on dev stage -> go to https://console.dev.ubirch.com for now)
-1. Go to `Things` and click on `+ ADD NEW DEVICE`.
-Enter the IMSI of your SIM card to the `ID` field and click on `register`.
+    * Once logged in, go to **Things** (in the menu on the left) and click on `+ ADD NEW DEVICE`.
 (TODO: not implemented yet)
+    * Enter the IMSI of your SIM card to the **ID** field.
+You can also add a description for your device, if you want.
+    * Click on `register`.

+1. Configure your device:
-1. Click on the newly registered "Thing" (your IMSI) and copy the `apiConfig`.
+    * Your IMSI should now show up under **Your Things**.
+Click on it and copy the `apiConfig`.
-1. Create a file `config.txt` on the SD card and paste the configuration into it.
+    * Create a file `config.txt` on the SD card and paste the configuration into it.
 It should look like this:
     ```json
     {
       "password": "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx",